akskap/AWS-DevOps-Simplified/README.md

 # AWS-DevOps-Simplified
-Code samples from the AWS DevOps Simplified book
+Code samples from the AWS DevOps Simplified book.